tim-richter/spinne/README.md

 ---

-Spinne is a CLI Tool that analyzes react projects and creates a component graph from all components that are used in it.
+Spinne is a CLI Tool, that analyzes react projects, and creates a component graph from all components that are used.
 This allows you to make some educated guesses about:
 - component usage
 - component relationships